wp-plugins/responsive-tabs/readme.txt

 * Cleaning code

 = 1.3.1 =
-* SAFE UPDATE: from 1.0 or higher
 * Added a unique class to tab’s links for customization (user request)

 = 1.3 =
-* SAFE UPDATE: from 1.0 or higher
 * Added nested shortcode support
 * Styling bug fixes for many themes

 = 1.2.1 =
-* SAFE UPDATE: from 1.0 or higher
 * Minor bug fixes

 = 1.2 =
-* SAFE UPDATE: from 1.0 or higher
 * Fixed background problem when add images to the tabs

 = 1.1.2 =
-* SAFE UPDATE: from 1.0 or higher
 * Minor bug fixes
 * Preparing for WordPress 4.1

 = 1.1.1 =
-* SAFE UPDATE: from  1.0 or higher
 * Minor bug fixes
 * Prevent conflicts between plugins

 = 1.1 =
-* SAFE UPDATE: from 1.0
 * Minor CSS bug fixes
 * Preventing conflicts between plugins
 * Automatic recovery of all tabs when switching to PRO version